ajitagupta/bridgingthesoftskillsgap/README.md

 * quality
 * behavior
 ### 2. Personal Responsibility
-The goal here is to take greater personal responsibility by learning to stay focused on what you can control directly and not defer the blame on external uncontrollable factors.
+The goal here is to take greater responsibility by learning to stay focused on what you can control directly and not defer the blame on external uncontrollable factors.
 At every step, ask yourself the following:
 * What is within my control right now?
 * Where will I focus my attention and energy?
 What are the options?
 * What's the plan?
 What are my next steps?

-Make a list of all the stones lying in the way and work out a response to eliminate them.
+Make a list of all the stones lying in the way and work out a response to remove them.
 ### 3. Attitude
 According to studies good employeee attitude drive positive results.
 Bad employee attitude put a drag on results.
 Attitude is very, very important.
 It is changeable and definitely not a personal issue.
 Neither is it a vague term.
 A great attitude is defined by several traits (in the given order):
 * expressions